“It is not enough to be industrious; so are the ants. What are you industrious about?”

 In a classic episode of the animated comedy South Park, the main characters track down a clan of gnomes who have been stealing the townspeople’s underpants.

-The gnomes explain that their actions are part of a 3-phase plan – shown here – that’s guaranteed to bring in handsome profits.
+The gnomes explain that their actions are part of an absurd 3-phase plan – shown here – that’s guaranteed to bring in handsome profits.

 Unfortunately, I’ve found that aspiring musicians often pursue comparable half-baked scenarios.